lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

 - **(Pre-training Phase)**:

-  - If the --encoding flag is not passed to the trainer, the first thing it does is read through a subset of the training set and attempt to autodetect the encoding of the training file by using the chardet python package.
-It then interprets all subsiquent passes through the training set using this character encoding
+  - If the --encoding flag is not passed to the trainer, the first thing it does is read through a subset of the training set and attempt to auto-detect the encoding of the training file by using the chardet python package.
+It then interprets all subsequent passes through the training set using this character encoding

 - **First Pass**: This pass is meant to learn all the base features of the training set that more traditional "mangling" detection rules can utilize.
 Therefore this run happens prior to any PCFG grammar transitions being created/learned/defined.